Note: This feature is available for practices that have Oral Surgery features enabled.

 Note:

 --You can also deactivate devices by selecting Inactive under Status.
-Deactivating a device will take the name of the device out of the unique name list and allow it to be re-used with a new device. - Click Save Device.
-The device is added, and the record displays as Active.
-The Connection Status refers to the Connected PC and this is displayed as Connected or Disconnected.
+Deactivating a device removes the name of the device from the unique name list and allows it to be re-used with a new device. - Enter the ECG Settings information:

 Note: You can click Check Connection to confirm if the device (monitor) is on, physically connected to the computer (Connected PC), and available for use.
-A "Device is connected" message is displayed if the monitor is connected and able to be read.
+A Device is connected message is displayed if the monitor is connected and able to be read.
 If the Connected PC is off or the IOT services that are running on that computer have stopped, then the device (monitor) is disconnected and unavailable for use.

 Comments